LL8848/DimNet/README.md

 Dependencies
 ------
-* The molecular dynamics simulations are done in [LAMMPS](https://lammps.sandia.gov/).
+* The code is written in Python 3, which depends on Python libraries including numpy, pandas, matplotlib, scipy, os, etc.  [Anaconda](https://www.anaconda.com/) is the recommended Python platform since it installs all dependencies.
-* The pre- and post-processing code is written in Python 3, which depends on Python libraries including numpy, pandas, matplotlib, scipy, os, etc.  [Anaconda](https://www.anaconda.com/) is the recommended Python platform since it installs all dependencies.
+* PyTorch, sci-kit learn

 Directory Structure
 ------